Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Introduction

 As will become clear in the manuscript, for reasonable values of the bag pressure parameter, the MIT bag model and its extensions are not suitable to describe quark matter at low chemical potential and high temperature, once its critical temperature is far below those (pseudo) temperatures predicted by LQCD~\cite{Aoki,Bazavov1,Bazavov2}, as well as the experimental line of the chemical freeze-out~\cite{Cleymans}.
-Due to these facts, inspired by an old recipe \cite{Dey}, we propose a simple parametrization for the Bag, where it increases with temperature.
-With this simple modification we are able to produce massive quark stars compatible with the freeze-out and liquid-gas phase transition constraints.
+Due to these facts, inspired by an old recipe \cite{Muller,Dey}, we propose a simple parametrization for the Bag, where it increases with temperature.
+With this simple modification we are able to produce massive quark stars and ensure that the freeze-out and liquid-gas phase transition happen in the confined phase.
 At the end we study the effects of finite temperature on hot quark stars (with a fixed temperature of 40 MeV) and on the speed of the sound of the quark matter.
 Finite temperature is important at the early stages of a quark star and in the quark core of a massive proto-hybrid star.
-A recent study suggests that the speed of sound of the quark matter is strongly coupled to the size and mass of the quark core in massive hybrid stars~\cite{Nature2020}.
+A recent study suggests that the presence of quark matter is linked to the behaviour of the speed of sound in massive hybrid stars~\cite{Nature2020}.

 It is also worth pointing out that in the limit of vanishing quark masses the QCD Lagrangian presents chiral symmetry~\cite{Buballa2005}.
 Although at low energy scale this symmetry is dynamically broken, it is restored at high energy scales.
 Besides, for low temperature and high chemical potentials, the existence of a color superconducting phase is possible.
 Some studies indicate that the related gaps in the fermion spectrum could be of the order of 100 MeV~\cite{Alford}.
 Both features are beyond the QCD characteristics that one can study using the MIT-like models presented in this work, but for the sake of comparison, we add a section where results obtained with the Nambu--Jona-Lasinio model \cite{Nambu} are shown and commented.